 In short, you need to consider whether your business is robust enough to support yourself, you heirs, your tax liabilities and still continue as a viable entity.
 "You are asking your business to perform a lot of things – to give the owner a lifetime retirement income and support all of the children in the family.
 If there’s more than one business owner, a lot of times those problems multiply," says Smith.

 So when should founders start planning the succession of their business?
 Puckett says that it is never too early for a someone with a successful business to start thinking about this, whatever their age.
 "This is very easy for clients to put off, so our job is to start discussing this with them as soon as possible."

-He suggests establishing your goals and objectives, talking to your financial advisor, who will encourage you to think about any issues you haven’t considered, creating a written transition document and updating it periodically.
+He suggests establishing your goals and objectives, talking to your financial consultant, who will encourage you to think about any issues you haven’t considered, creating a written transition document and updating it periodically.
 "If a client drew up a plan five years ago, things may have changed and they probably need to look at it again."

 The key thing is to give yourself plenty of time to make the right decisions for you, your business and your family.
 "Nobody acts on this overnight – they stew on this for a long time ¬– and there comes a time when it’s too late to plan ahead,” says Puckett.

 Kathryn Tully is a business and financial journalist who is based in New York.

 The content provided is for informational purposes only.
 Neither BBVA USA, nor any of its affiliates, is providing legal, tax, or financial advice.
 You should consult your legal, tax, or financial consultant about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA USA or any of its affiliates.

 |ARE NOT BANK GUARANTEED||MAY LOSE VALUE|